sinucep/kOS-Computer/Doc/file types.md

 It is a text file, the same type produced and read by kOS
 ## kOS serialized text
 This is where the [ **.kst** ] type comes in.
 It's a JSON file with text lines serialized according to kOS rules.
+## Logbook
+It is where the logbook is saved.
+It is a serialized list of lists of strings (a list of pages).